cytarabine liposome - injection, Depocyt (cont.)

 USES: Cytarabine liposome is a long-acting (sustained-release) chemotherapy drug used to treat cancer in the area around the spinal cord (lymphomatous meningitis).
 It works by slowing or stopping the growth of cancer cells.

 SIDE EFFECTS: Nausea, vomiting, or fever may occur.
 If any of these effects persist or worsen, tell your doctor promptly.Many people using this medication have serious side effects.
-However, your doctor has prescribed this drug because he or she has judged that the benefit to you is greater than the risk of side effects.Tell your doctor immediately if any of these serious side effects occur: headache, tingling/numbness, muscle pain, back pain, neck pain/stiffness, seizures, swelling.Tell your doctor immediately if any of these unlikely but very serious side effects occur: loss of bladder/bowel control, unusual weakness/tiredness, easy bruising/bleeding, signs of infection (e.g., persistent sore throat), mental/mood changes (e.g., confusion).Seek immediate medical attention if any of these rare but very serious side effects occur: weakness/loss of movement on one side of the body, vision/hearing changes.A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
+However, your doctor has prescribed this drug because he or she has judged that the benefit to you is greater than the risk of side effects.Tell your doctor right away if you have any serious side effects, including: headache, tingling/numbness, muscle pain, back pain, neck pain/stiffness, seizures, swelling, loss of bladder/bowel control, unusual weakness/tiredness, easy bruising/bleeding, signs of infection (e.g., persistent sore throat), mental/mood changes (e.g., confusion).Get medical help right away if any of these rare but very serious side effects occur: weakness/loss of movement on one side of the body, vision changes (including blindness), hearing changes.A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration